 - National Dish - In Beijing: Peking duck.

-- Restaurant the Locals Love - In Shanghai, you don’t go to Jesse Restaurant for the ambiance; you go for the Shanghainese food—like hongshao rou, the most succulent version of this red-braised pork-belly dish that you’ll find in the city.
+- Restaurant the Locals Love - In Shanghai, you don’t go to Jesse Restaurant for the ambience; you go for the Shanghainese food—like hongshao rou, the most succulent version of this red-braised pork belly dish that you’ll find in the city.

 - Meal Worth the Splurge - Made in China is a great small Chinese restaurant in the Grand Hyatt Hotel in Beijing.
 Its Beijing duck and beggar’s chicken are the best in Beijing.

 - Don’t Forget to Pack - China Taxi-Book is a talking English Chinese dictionary and phrasebook.

 - Don’t Miss - Xi’an.
 It’s got more than the army of terracotta warriors.
 Xi’an was modern China’s first capital city and the end of the mighty Silk Road.
 So there’s tons to see, like the vibrant Islamic Quarter and the Shaanxi History Museum.